bobcamera/bobcamera/src/ros2/README.md

 Open a terminal session:

 1. git clone the repository: `git clone https://github.com/bobcamera/bobcamera.git`
+2. create a docker network to allow multiple containers to communicate with each other: `docker network create ros_network`
-2. navigate to the ros2 source location: `cd ./bobcamera/src/ros2`
+3. navigate to the ros2 source location: `cd ./bobcamera/src/ros2`
-3. Open vscode by typing: `code .`
+4. Open vscode by typing: `code .`

 #### Setup